boltdb/bolt/README.md

 ### Database backups

 Bolt is a single file so it's easy to backup.
-You can use the `Tx.Copy()` function to write a consistent view of the database to a writer.
+You can use the `Tx.WriteTo()` function to write a consistent view of the database to a writer.
 If you call this from a read-only transaction, it will perform a hot backup and not block your other database reads and writes.
 It will also use `O_DIRECT` when available